jrandj/redhat/README.md

         kill -9 `pgrep crond`
         ```

-    * The *killall* command can be used to terminate all processes that match a specified criteria.
+    * The *killall* command can be used to terminate all processes that match a specified criterion.

 1. Adjust process scheduling